 “The person-centred approach you guys bring is so powerful and important”.

 Stuart Cox, St Margarets House

-We Will Be Happy Here can be experienced live and we are working on the digital version for 2021.
+We Will Be Happy Here can be experienced live and we are working a digital version.
 It can be presented in theatre studios, arts centres, community spaces and care settings.

 Explore the sights, sounds, smells, joy and challenges of a day in the life of an inclusive HERE - a place that is accessible in every sense of the word and in some that we don’t know about yet.

 Even before the pandemic, attitudes towards difference made it harder for people from some communities to participate in life as full citizens.
 Now lockdown has opened up opportunities for some people, while putting others at more risk of isolation and prejudice than ever.
 By involving audiences as participants and co-creators, We Will Be Happy Here recognises everyone’s potential and encourages many forms of creativity.

 We Will Be Happy Here can be created new as a series of participatory workshops with a community group, finishing in a multi-sensory installation adapted as necessary for social distancing regulations.

 We like to get to know a little about our audience/participants and their carers to make the experience pleasurable, fun, comfortable, bespoke and a bit of a challenge.
 We offer a previsit, a social story and an exchange of information so that we can be sure to meet our audiences where they are and support their differing access requirements.